gabssnake/observablehq-docs/docs/data/databases/database-clients.md

 ## Oracle

-The database proxy is a simple Node.js webserver that accepts secure requests from your Observable notebooks, and proxies queries to a PostgreSQL, MySQL, Snowflake, SQL Server, Databricks or Oracle database—one that is not necessarily exposed to the web.
+In order to connect to Oracle, you will have to self-host a database proxy.
+The database proxy is a simple Node.js webserver that accepts secure requests from your Observable notebooks, and proxies queries to a PostgreSQL, MySQL, Snowflake, SQL Server, Databricks or Oracle database.
 You can use the database proxy to securely connect to databases on your local computer, on an intranet or within a VPN.

 Install the database proxy locally or globally with `npm` or `yarn`: